Our Commitment to Privacy

 Educational Platforms: We collect information you post in a public space on our E-learning platforms.
 This may include posts you make discussion boards, live chat sessions or social media pages.

-What About Other Websites Linked to Our Website?
+11. What About Other Websites Linked to Our Website?

-We are not responsible for the practices employed by websites linked to or from our website nor the information or content contained therein.
-Links to other websites are provided solely as pointers to information on topics that may be useful to the users of our website.
+We are not responsible for the practices employed by websites linked to or from our Website nor the information or content contained therein.
+Links to other websites are provided solely as pointers to information on topics that may be useful to the users of our Website.

 Triumph Higher Education Corporation

-150 North Martingale Rd.
+150 North Martingale Rd., Suite 300

-Schaumburg, IL 60173
+Schaumburg, IL U.S.A.
+60173